charlesblakemore/ott_farfield_visualization/README.rst

 Install
 -------

-NOT SETUP TO BE INSTALLABLE AT THIS POINT
+NOT SETUP TO BE INSTALLABLE WITH PIP OR ANYTHING LIKE THAT AT THIS POINT

+Users will need to `install the MATLAB engine for Python <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_ specific to their personal work environment, as well as the ``unwrap`` package for two-dimensional phase unwrapping.
+Other than that, standard NumPy and Scipy installations should cover everything you neeed.
+The explicit requirements will be enumerated soon.

 License